2600hz/kazoo5/doc/engineering/tracing.md

 ### Format<a id="orgheadline3"></a>

-You can also supply a [custom formatter](https://github.com/basho/lager#custom-formatting) to be used when writing the log line (uses the Kazoo standard format otherwise).
+You can also supply a [custom formatter](https://github.com/basho/lager#custom-formatting) to be used when writing the log line (uses the {% BRAND_NAME %} standard format otherwise).

 ### Defaults<a id="orgheadline4"></a>